Charles Gerard Riordan

 2000, Mid-Atlantic Regional ACS Meeting, Inorganic Program Chair

-1995, ACS National Meeting, Anaheim, CA, Chair (with Dr. D. Riley) Symposium “Honoring the ACS Inorganic Distinguished Service and Organometallic Award Recipients ”
+1995, ACS National Meeting, Anaheim, CA, Co-chair (with Dr. D. Riley) Symposium “Honoring the ACS Inorganic Distinguished Service and Organometallic Award Recipients”

 2004, 4th International Conference on Coordination Chemistry (ICCC), Organizing Committee Member